bobbingwide/oik-weight-zone-shipping/readme.txt

 6. Checkout shipping rates

 == Upgrade Notice ==
+= 0.2.4 =
+Contains a fix to calculate a handling fee as a percentage of the total cart cost.

 = 0.2.3 =
 Update to fix a problem if some of your products use shipping classes.